Evelyn Mantilla: Political career

 Mantilla's first run for office was in 1993, when she campaigned for the Hartford City Council.
 She lost this election by 16 votes.
-In 1996, Mantilla took the position of legislation liaison for the Hartford Permanent Commission on the Status of Women.
+In 1996, Mantilla took the position of legislative liaison for the Connecticut Permanent Commission on the Status of Women.
 Then, in September 1996, Mantilla began her second political campaign, running against the incumbent Eddie Garcia to be a state representative for Connecticut's district 4.
 She and her campaign staff, composing of 100 volunteers, faced death threats, threats of physical harm, and attempted arson to their headquarters.
 After a tumultuous campaign, Mantilla lost the 1996 election to Garcia.
 However, Garcia was later convicted of voter fraud, and Mantilla petitioned for a new election, which she won.

 In February 1997, Mantilla was elected as a state representative for district 4 in the House of Representatives of the Connecticut General Assembly.
 She came out as the first bisexual U.S. state representative in June 1997 during an LGBT pride event in Hartford, Connecticut.
 Addressing the crowd, she declared, "I am a bisexual woman in love with a woman," and proposed to her partner, Babette.

 Mantilla ran for re-election successfully in 1998, 2000, 2002, and 2004.
 During the election in 1998, she faced an anti-gay oppositional campaign by Pentecostal minister Gabriel Carreras.
 He ran as an independent candidate to challenge Mantilla, claiming that she was "promoting the homosexual lifestyle in our schools."
 Mantilla won re-election with 88% of the vote.

 During her time as a legislator, Mantilla prioritized issues pertaining to lower socioeconomic areas.
 She also worked to push forward election reform as well as same-sex marriage legalization.

 She chose not to run for re-election in 2006, and her term expired in January 2007.
 She was succeeded by Democrat Kelvin Roldán.

+Evelyn is now Executive Director of ITNCentralCT, a nonprofit organization that helps seniors and people who have a visual disability remain independent by providing volunteer drivers.
+She also continues to run Mantilla Leadership Solutions, a private public affairs and political services firm.